On-Campus M.Eng. Programs for Working Professionals

 The program, like our full-time M.Eng., provides a robust but highly flexible combination of theory and application through coursework and a hands-on design project.
 You can tailor the program to your own goals and those of your employer.

-To meet your needs as a working professional, Cornell Engineering allows you to take a minimum of two classes per semester (6 credits).
-It may be possible for you to undertake your design project at your home company, but your work must be jointly supervised by a Cornell faculty mentor and a company supervisor.
+To meet your needs as a working professional, Cornell Engineering allows you to take a minimum of two classes per semester (6 credits minimum, 9 credits maximum).
+It may be possible for you to undertake your M.Eng. project at your home company, but your work must be jointly supervised by a Cornell faculty mentor and a company supervisor.

 • Graduation Requirements

-You must complete a total of 30 credits, including course work and design project.
-Credits for the design project vary depending on work involved and graduate field.
+You must complete a total of 30 credits, including course work and an M.Eng. project.

 • Time to Degree